Breast Cancer Treatment

 Breast cancer overview

-It is estimated that 226,870 women in the U.S. were diagnosed with breast cancer in 2012.
+The American Cancer Society estimates that more than 266,000 new cases of invasive breast cancer may be diagnosed in 2018.
 It is now possible to detect most breast cancers at a very early stage.
 With early detection and improved treatments more women are surviving breast cancer.
+In fact, breast cancer survival has increased steadily over the last five decades.
 Today, women have more treatment options than ever before.

 What are my treatment options?